1964 split in the Communist Party of India: Moscow Conference

-Ahead of November 1960 International Meeting of Communist and Workers Parties in Moscow, CPI had to position itself as tensions grew between CPC and CPSU.
-CPI issued a statement that criticised CPC for 'basically wrong assessment' on situation in India and for not having consulted with CPI.
+Ahead of November 1960 International Meeting of Communist and Workers Parties in Moscow, CPI had to position itself as tensions grew between CCP and CPSU.
+CPI issued a statement that criticised CCP for 'basically wrong assessment' on situation in India and for not having consulted with CPI.
 Ghosh led a 5-member CPI delegation at the Moscow conference.
 The CPI delegation was received by Mikhail Suslov, who criticized the CPI for its opposition to China on the border issue.
-At the conference, Ghosh's speech took a conciliatory tone towards both CPSU and CPC, but indicated support for Soviet position in the ideological dispute and criticized the CPC its posture on the Sino-Indian border issue.
+At the conference, Ghosh's speech took a conciliatory tone towards both CPSU and CCP, but indicated support for Soviet position in the ideological dispute and criticized the CCP its posture on the Sino-Indian border issue.

 January 1961 National Council meeting

 The CPI National Council met in January 1961.
 At the meeting there was a call to withdraw the Meerut resolution, motivated by Suslov's advice in Moscow to revise the anti-China policies of CPI.
 Ghosh, supported by the right-wing in the National Council, was able to defeat this demand.
 Following the meeting Promode Dasgupta, the West Bengal state secretary of the party, circulated a document titled Revisionist Trend in the CPI.
-Dasgupta's document accused Ghosh of surrender to imperialist and bourgeois interests, and called on CPI to follow the lead of the CPC.
+Dasgupta's document accused Ghosh of surrender to imperialist and bourgeois interests, and called on CPI to follow the lead of the CCP.